andrebian/wp125/readme.txt

 == Version History ==
 * 1.0.0 - Initial release
-* 1.1.0 - Some security and performance fixes, adds several new customization options and a few major features.
+* 1.1.x - Some security and performance fixes, adds several new customization options and a few major features.
+* 1.2.x - Added new features: Recieve email notifications in advance of ads expiring, alternating CSS classes on ads, and open ads in new windows if you absolutely *must.*
+* 1.3.x - Localization support (with French and Spanish to start), iCalendar subscription of ad expirations, WP Dashboard widget.
+Fixed errant "ADLINK_EXTRA"s in Single ads, fixed "no ads, no placeholders" bug, etc..